 No two extensions are the same, and it's no secret that building work in London costs a bomb.

 Okay, deep breath.
-As a very rough guide, you're looking at £2,000 to £4,000 per square metre.
-For most London projects, that lands somewhere between £50,000 and £100,000, including VAT and fees.
+As a very rough guide, most London contractors charge up to £5,000 per square meter..
+For the average 10-20m2 projects in London, that lands somewhere between £50,000 and £100,000, including VAT and fees.

 What makes the price swing so wildly?